rackerlabs/support-how-to/content/getting-started/getting-started-with-hosted-email.md

 product_url: undefined
 ---

 This article guides you through creating, managing, building, and growing your Rackspace Hosted Email account.
-This guide is designed to remove the complexity of getting started on your first public cloud projects.
 We recommend completing tasks in the following order:

 1. [Create an account](#create-an-account).
 2. [Manage and secure an account](#manage-and-secure-an-account).